FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 * Collect user data for analytics purposes.
 * Personalize the app experience based on user preferences.

-## What is the difference between CIAM and IAM?
+## What is the Difference Between CIAM and IAM?

 Customer Identity and Access Management (CIAM) and Identity Access Management (IAM) are both related to identity and access management, but they have different focuses.
 CIAM focuses on managing the identities and access of customers, while IAM focuses on managing the identities and access of employees.